Letty Fox: Her Luck

 Letty Fox: Her Luck is Australian-born author Christina Stead’s sixth novel.
 It is a tribute to the drama of the urban environment and its role in socializing its occupants.
 Published in 1946, Stead wrote the lengthy Letty Fox after living in New York City for seven years.

-The cosmopolitan setting serves well as the theater in which Stead develops her characters through their adventures with numerous careers, love affairs, familial obligations, and sensitivities to reputation.
-To this end, Letty Fox has been described as “a modern picaresque novel and psychological novel at the same time.”
+Synopsis

 In a break from her typical style of story-telling, Christina Stead wrote Letty Fox from the first person perspective.
 The novel's protagonist narrator, Letty Fox, reveals herself as a bundle of contradictions.
 While Letty is a shrewd observer of human behavior, her perceptions and reactions are in various instances romantic, conservative, and feminist.
 Stead introduces the reader to Letty at the restless age of 24 with the following mise en scène: One hot night last spring, after waiting fruitlessly for a call from my then lover, with whom I had quarreled the same afternoon, and finding one of my black moods on me, I flung out of my lonely room on the ninth floor (unlucky number) in a hotel in lower Fifth Avenue and rushed into the streets of the Village, feeling bad.
 My first thought was, at any cost, to get company for the evening.

 This beginning hints at Letty's capacity to be sexually frank, along with her steadfast desire to act with commonsense.

 While major political events, such as the economic depression and World War II, provide setting for Letty Fox: Her Luck, the reader finds that the story devotes itself to the psychological development of its main character.
 In what Rudolf Bader has referred to as a “one long bildungsroman,” Stead wrote Letty Fox as a colossally comic coming-of-age, wherein readers are introduced to the colorful personalities that shaped the heroine's young life.
 Letty gains wisdom through lessons bestowed by her unusual family and her numerous unsuccessful relationships with unsuitable men, including her passionate mania for Luke Adams (“a tease, a hound of love”).
 Stead ends the novel when Letty rejects a life of scattered sexual aggression, in favor of the stability of marriage.